 Ensuring the visitors personal experience of nature: Secluded area visit.
-We have literally miles of secluded areas that we pass on a daily basis on our trails be it kayak or raft, in fact, we pass different areas depending on what experience the visitor decides to take.
-All experiences are completely secluded, so much so, that you can’t actually access the areas unless you take these experiences, there are no roads, no cars, no noise!
-An abundance of wildlife, from otters to kingfishers and cormorants to herons, are on display on a daily bases in these areas and it is seldom a visitor will finish a trip WITHOUT seeing some wildlife.
+We have literally miles of secluded areas that we pass on a daily basis on our trails be it kayak or raft.
+In fact, we pass different areas depending on what experience the visitor decides to take.
+All experiences are completely secluded, so much so, that you can’t actually access the areas unless you take these experiences.
+There are no roads, no cars, no noise!
+An abundance of wildlife, from otters to kingfishers and cormorants to herons, are on display on a daily basis in these areas and it is seldom a visitor will finish a trip WITHOUT seeing some wildlife.
 The areas are pretty much uninhabited by people, a farmyard or two perhaps, and inaccessible to motor transport.

 Ensuring no more than 25 visitors per guide: None of our experiences can physically take any more than 16 visitors and if we do have those numbers we must bring extra guides.

 Ensuring no more than 15 visitors per guide: Our eco-tourism product will typically have numbers of 8 as a maximum.
 This is for a number of reasons, primarily, safety.
-All our activities have governing bodies and we always run to their guide lines, we work to their participant/instructor ratios and we feel that the participant will have a better experience when the instructor has a more personal connection with his/her group.
-Also in our River Tours, we find that from an interpretation point of view, the visitor has more scope to connect with the guide and ask questions rather than being left out the back and maybe not even hear what is going on.
+All our activities have governing bodies and we always follow their guidelines.
+We work to their participant/instructor ratios and we feel that the participant will have a better experience when the instructor has a more personal connection with his/her group.
+Also in our River Tours, we find that from an interpretation point of view, the visitor will connect with the guide and ask questions rather than being left out the back and maybe not even hear what is going on.

 Product makes careful use of a protected area in its operation: Boyne Valley Activities work hand in hand with OPW, Meath Heritage and NPWS.
-All bodies know us and aware of our product on the Boyne (SAC).
-We communicate at all levels with the bodies and they are fully aware of our product and hold it and our company in high regard.
+We communicate at all levels with the bodies and they are fully aware of our tours and hold our company in high regard.

-Development of key product groups: Running both river tours on the Boyne itself is an Archaeological experience in itself, as the tour concentrates on the landscape archaeology of the river and area, the fact that on one tour we take in Newgrange monument, a UNESCO site, we want to emphasise not only the monument but the whole landscape and develop this totally under used vantage point to a much wider market.
+Development of key product groups: Running river tours on the Boyne itself is an Archaeological experience, as the tour concentrates on the landscape archaeology of the river and area.
+The fact that on one tour we take in built monuments, like castles and abbeys, we want to emphasise not only the monuments but the whole landscape and develop this totally underused vantage point to a much wider market.